joeavanzato/LogBoost/README.md

 -separator [string] (default="=") - Used when -convert is specified to try and parse kv style logging.
 Example - if log is in format k1=v1,k2=v2 then the separator would be '='
 -delimiter [string] (default=",") - Used when -convert is specified to try and parse kv style logging.
 Example - if log is in format k1=v1,k2=v2 then the delimiter would be ','

--dns [bool] (default=false) - Tell log2geo to perform reverse-lookups on detected IP addresses to find currently associated domains.
+-dns [bool] (default=false) - Tell LogBoost to perform reverse-lookups on detected IP addresses to find currently associated domains.

 -maxgoperfile [int] (default=20) - Limit number of goroutines spawned per file for concurrent chunk processing -batchsize [int] (default=500) - Limit how many lines per-file are sent to each spawned goroutine